MartinJHammer/program-plz/scripts/setup/extras.md

 # Extras
-Things that can be added to the sequencer setup scripts
+Things that can be added to the program-plz setup scripts

 - Check if vs code is installed, and install it if not
 - Check if the correct (or newer) version of global npm packages are available